GabrieleGiuseppini/Floating-Sandbox/README.md

 - Slice the body in pieces
 - Apply radial forces and angular forces
 - Deploy bombs
-- Pin individual points of the body so that their position (and velocity) become frozen
+- Pin individual points of the body so that their position (and velocity) becomes frozen
+- Add or remove water to and from the body

 <img src="https://i.imgur.com/WUk7qGv.png">